 You can earn a journeyman electrician license after obtaining 8,000 hours of electrical trade work experience, or 6,000 hours plus the completion of a two-year program at an electrical school.
 Either way, the process takes about four years.
 Earning a master electrician license or an electrical contractor license requires more time, usually around 10,000 hours of experience, or five years.

 North Dakota is home to several community colleges, trade schools, technical and vocational schools offering the required training to become an electrical professional.
 You can find training opportunities across the state, including bigger cities and smaller communities.

 Some North Dakota colleges offering electrical-related programs include:

 Sitting Bull College in Fort Yates offers an electrical certificate program.

-North Dakota State College of Science in Fargo offers three different two-year associate degree programs including electrical construction, electrical master technician, and industrial electrical.
+North Dakota State College of Science in Fargo offers three two-year associate degree programs including electrical construction, electrical master technician, and industrial electrical.

 Bismarck State College offers a two-year associate degree program in electric power technology.